tacotexmex/playerplus/README.md

 Knock-back is determined by tool strength or a specific 'knockback' value which can be added to the tool damage_groups itself.
+A player with the privelage 'no_knockback' will not be affected when it's enabled.